This is a list of

 and English Baroque Soloists, 1983.
 Most of this opera sounds baroque, but this

 song sounds like a folk song.
-A version of the song called “The Farmers’ Vain
+Another version of the song called “The Farmers’ Vain

 Your hay it is mow’d and your corn it is reap’d.